FlightControl-Master/slate/source/includes/Functional.Spawn.md

 -- Define an array of Groups.
 Spawn_BE_Ground = SPAWN:New( 'BE Ground' ):InitLimit( 2, 24 ):InitArray( 90, "Diamond", 10, 100, 50 )
 ```
+Makes the groups visible before start (like a batallion).
+The method will take the position of the group as the first position in the array.

 <h4> Parameters </h4>
 * [SPAWN](#spawn-class-)